nervosnetwork/docs/docs/references/neuron-key-manager.md

 title: Neuron Key Manager
 ---

-To manage your assets on CKB, you will need a neuron key manager app.
-This tutorial covers how to install and use the basic features of neuron key manager.
+To manage your assets on Nervos CKB, you will need a Neuron Key Manager application.
+This tutorial covers how to install and use the basic features of Neuron Key Manager.

 ## Install